 Just the Beginning

 The session was fun to deliver, and it was a great experience collaborating with Janine and Agustin.
 We received great feedback, both immediately afterward, and later in the conference.
-Many people shared the same sentiment: More people need to be aware of this new type of training approach.
+Many people shared the same sentiment: More people need to be aware of this new type of corporate training approach.
 We were grateful to hear that, and we are doing our best to spread the word.

 I have no doubt that many variations of this model, and different models altogether, could lead to breakthrough engagement and effectiveness in different contexts (the audience, topics, the organizational culture, etc.).
 Thus, it is less a matter of engraving a single formula in stone as much as it is adopting an experimental mindset.